Protecting Women & Girls in the UK from Female Genital Mutilation – Webinar, 29 August 2024

 This observation throws into sharp relief why we need here first to consider how and why water is such a critical issue in many parts of the ‘developing’ world / ‘global south’.
 Thereafter we will also ask how the adequate availability of clean water might influence efforts to end FGM – unfortunately a matter rarely at the forefront of water policy.
 This map by Ugandan Gwada Okot Tao helps to illustrate why water may be so important:

-Men As Policy-Makers Must Support #EndFGM – Enable Women To Gain Respect As Adults Via Fair Social And Economic Contexts
+Male Policy-Makers Must Support #EndFGM – Empower Women As Adults Via Fair Social And Economic Contexts

 Today I joined my friends and colleagues Dr Tobe Levin and Lorraine Koonce-Farahmand Esq to deliver a session of the Commission on the Status of Women (CSW68), the theme of which this year is “Accelerating the empowerment of all women and girls by addressing poverty and strengthening institutions and financing with a gender perspective”.
 The title of our presentation, chaired by Ms Lois Herman of WUNRN, was ‘Innovative Approaches to Ending FGM: Academia, Policy and Advocacy’.
 My topic was Can practical ‘developments’ in socio-economic contexts help end FGM?